President & Founder

 PRESIDENT & FOUNDER

-Tom brings more than 20 immersive years of fine-dining experience to the enterprise.
-He worked for Ward Enterprises, operating two of Seattle’s premier destination restaurants—the 13 Coins and El Gaucho.
-After joining Restaurants Unlimited, he managed kitchens for their 50+ unit chain of upscale Seattle establishments, including Palomino, Palisades, and Cutters Crab House.
+Tom brings more than 20 immersive years of fine-dining experience to 190 Sunset.
+He worked for Ward Enterprises, operating two of Seattle’s premier destination restaurants—13 Coins and El Gaucho.
+After joining Restaurants Unlimited, he managed kitchens for their 50+ unit chain of upscale establishments, including Palomino, Palisade, and Cutters Crabhouse in Seattle.

 In the 1990s, Tom helped open Triples on Lake Union, and later became a “serial entrepreneur.”
 He first founded Midwest Pretzel, Inc., which operated a highly-successful chain of Auntie Anne’s Soft Pretzel franchises in Missouri, Illinois, and Kentucky.
 Soon after, Tom created Caliente Concepts, LLC, and launched several successful restaurant concepts in the Midwest before returning to his Seattle roots.